cnsuhao/engine1/ReadMe.md

 # Generate a make file/msvc solution for the external dependencies
 # Note you need to provide cmake the source directory at the end (relative or absolute)
 # Run CMake (it will use the system default compiler if you don't provide options or use the CMake GUI)
-cmake ../src
+cmake -DCMAKE_BUILD_TYPE:STRING=Release ../src
 # Build the install target/project
 # On Linux/OSX/MinGW
 make install
 # For MSVC
 # Open the OuterBuild.sln and build the INSTALL project (It will build everything!)
 # When the build is complete, MSVC users can close the OuterBuild solution, and open the BioGears.sln located in the InnerBuild directory.
-# Unix based systems can also change to this directory for building as well, especially for building debug.
+# Unix based systems can also change to this directory for building as well to build specific BioGears components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## Running and Testing

 BioGears provides a few driver programs to execute the physiology libraries built.

+<b> !!
+NOTE : The 'bin' directory being refered to below is the bin directory in your <build directory>/install/bin NOT the src/bin directory !! </b>

 ### BioGears Scenario Driver